dylanlott/vedh/contextlog.md

 **TODO**
 - [x] Regenerate GraphQL Schema
 - [x] Write the JoinGame method in games.go
-- [ ] Wire up the `handleJoinGame` method jin `JoinGame.vue` method to poin to that endpoint instead.
+- [x] Wire up the `handleJoinGame` method jin `JoinGame.vue` method to poin to that endpoint instead.
-- [ ] Tie in to the `gameUpdated` subscription events so that we can detect game changes on the front end.
 - [x] Add tests for JoinGame and CreateGame // CreateGame tests are in progress

 ### 30 Dec 2020